• Before You Go

 Both directions follow the same spine: South Vietnam, Central Vietnam, North Vietnam.
 You fly between regions rather than overland (the distances are too large for comfortable road travel in 10 days), which means the transitions are clean and the pace stays manageable.

-South to north: Ho Chi Minh City → Mekong Delta → Cu Chi Tunnels → fly to Hoi An → fly to Hanoi → Ninh Binh → Lan Ha Bay cruise → Hanoi departure.
+Vietnam South to North: Ho Chi Minh City → Mekong Delta → Cu Chi Tunnels → fly to Hoi An → fly to Hanoi → Ninh Binh → Lan Ha Bay cruise → Hanoi departure.

-North to south: Hanoi → Ninh Binh → Lan Ha Bay cruise → fly to Hoi An → fly to Ho Chi Minh City → Mekong Delta → Cu Chi Tunnels → Ho Chi Minh City departure.
+Vietnam North to South: Hanoi → Ninh Binh → Lan Ha Bay cruise → fly to Hoi An → fly to Ho Chi Minh City → Mekong Delta → Cu Chi Tunnels → Ho Chi Minh City departure.

 Just want to see the itinerary?
 Our Glimpse of Vietnam (10 Days) tour runs in both directions.